 There’s a lot to consider when deciding what kind of snowboard or ski lessons you or your kids need.
 There are half-day and full-day group or private lessons, and even on-demand lessons you can grab on the mountain.
-Let’s say you are feeling frustrated in the middle of the mountain.
+Let’s say you're feeling frustrated in the middle of the mountain.
 Look for an on-demand kiosk at Ski and Ride School locations on the mountain and at bases to grab a quick lesson for a very reasonable price.
-Work though your issues and get a jump on making it a great day on the mountain!
+Work through your issues and get a jump on making it a great day on the mountain!
 Toadally cool!
-If someone in your group has physical or cognitive disabilities, definitely look into adaptive lessons.
-If you are new to skiing, take advantage of first-timer and second-timer lessons.
+If someone in your group has physical or cognitive disabilities, look into adaptive lessons.
+If you're new to skiing, take advantage of first-timer and second-timer lessons.
 With lesson prices and lift tickets, the price is very similar to a one-day lift ticket, making the lessons almost free (and yet so valuable).

 Childcare at Heavenly Ski Resort

 Heavenly offers daycare for babies and optional ski components for 3- to 5-year-olds.
 It has half days or full days and is open from 8:30 a.m. until 4 p.m.
 You can also reserve a nanny for the day.
 Make childcare reservations at least two days in advance, and be sure to take a look at the 24-hour cancellation policy.
 Childcare is located at the California Lodge.